let-unimi/liblet/docs/api.rst

    Even in the case of grammars, a convenience method is provided to build a grammar from a suitable string representation.
-Once the productions are obtained with :func:`Production.from_string`, the remaining parameters are conventionally inferred as detailed below.
+Once the productions are obtained with :func:`Productions.from_string`, the remaining parameters are conventionally inferred as detailed below.

    .. automethod:: from_string